- - Application, deadlines and housing policy for new students

 Important Notes for first-year undergraduates

-- No guarantees can be made to any applicant applying after the deadline of 30 June.
-We are unable to offer housing to applicants holding an insurance offer or joining through the clearing process.
+- No priority is given to any applicant applying after the deadline of 31 May or to insurance or clearing applicants.
 Your application will be held on a waiting list pending cancellations which may occur after A-level results or later during the academic year.

 - If you are holding a conditional offer at Queen Mary, University of London please do not wait until you receive your examination results before completing and submitting your housing application.